Prannoy123/INFM-600/readme 2.md

 Acknowledgements
 ----------------

-   I thank the data Howard county team for combining these valuable datasets.
+   I thank the data Walmart team for providing these valuable datasets.

 ----------
 References